tchumahee/Register-of-Fixed-Assets/README.md

 # Registry of Fixed Assets
-*Mobile React Native application made as a project for university.
-The project was meant as a proof of concept in terms of mobile UI development and other aspects such as security weren't considered during development.*
+*Mobile React Native application made as a project for university.*

 The application features ways to keep records of employees, business locations, owned assets at locations and asset transfer lists.
 The starting screen of the application contains 4 tabs: